netxms/netxms-doc/user/introduction.rst

 About this document
 ===================

-The User Manual describes the main aspects of NetXMS monitoring system.
-This manual enables all users to get an overview of the various functionalities of NetXMS.
-The main aspects outlined in here describe the possibilities and functionaries of the NetXMS interface and elucidate working processes.
+The User Manual describes the main aspects of |product_name| monitoring system.
+This manual enables all users to get an overview of the various functionalities of
+|product_name|.
+The main aspects outlined in here describe the possibilities and
+functionaries of the |product_name| interface and elucidate working processes.

 Target audience
 ===============

-This manual is intended for NetXMS operators, and provides all information necessary to successfully operate NetXMS.
+This manual is intended for |product_name| operators, and provides all information necessary to successfully operate |product_name|.

 Conventions
 ===========